Easy to Use...Easy to Remove

 The chalk wears off during the machine quilting process.
 (I do not recommend this for hand quilting...I don't believe it would last longer enough.)

 NOTE: This works best for either straight or gently curving lines.
+Also a terrific tool for marking quick registration lines or 'fences' for free motion quilting.

-Some quilters have reported problems removing the blue and red chalks from
+Some quilters have reported problems removing the blue and red chalks from white fabrics.

-white fabrics.
-As always, test before using.
+As always, the BEST advice is to test before using.

 This tool is filled with powdered chalk.
 When used with quilt stencils, either manufactured or homemade, making a mark is quick and easy.